-Utilizing the above mentioned material each team (3 students max. per team) will subdivide a parcel of land for single family homes or midrise condominium.
+Utilizing the above mentioned material each team (3 students max. per team) will subdivide a parcel of land for single family homes.
 The project plans will be submitted in two phases:

 Phase I: Preliminary Subdivision Plan and Aerial Photo Map (50 points) - Group Submittal; see minimum requirements below.
 No time extensions will be granted.